gleich/nuke/README.md

 ### 🙈 Ignoring apps

-You can configure a list of apps you want nuke to ignore by creating a directory called `nuke` inside the `~/.config/` directory and then a file inside of it called `config.yml`.
-Below is an example config:
+Nuke can be configured to exclude applications with `~/.config/nuke/config.yml`.
+Here is an example config:

 ```yml
 ignoredApps: